 JC Sheffield got started ont witter through a live event, seeing how powerful it could be for sharing thoughts on a keynote lecture at a conference whilst it was happening.
 He has since moved into the world of blogging, where he has been sharing his ideas on education, and reflecting on his own practice.

 In this video he explains how he got through some of the initial hurdles, how he has benefitted from sharing, and why he thinks it is important for teachers to get involved in the ever growing education community online.

 Oliver is an educator and writer with experience from early years to higher education.
 He has worked as a school teacher, a lecturer in education, and now manages digital education projects for innovation foundation Nesta.

-1:1 AfL BETT blogging blogs business child centered Child centered learning co construction coding collaboration computing CPD curriculum early years education Finland Google google docs ICT ideas independent learning ipad ite ITT leadership learning literacy Maths National College negotiated learning NQT pedagogy PGCE questioning questions reflection skills social media startup weekend teachmeet technology Twitter university writing
+1:1 AfL BETT blogging blogs business child centered Child centered learning coding collaboration computing CPD curriculum design edtech education Finland Google google docs ICT ideas independent learning ite ITT leadership learning literacy Maths negotiated learning nesta NQT pedagogy PGCE questioning questions reflection skills social media startup weekend teachmeet technology thinking Twitter university writing

 What could teachers possible learn from the world of banking? more

 A presentation recorded from the UNICEF Education Innovation conference in Montenegro. more

 Should be copy the best or invent the next? more